-You are entitled to refuse medical treatment if you have full mental capacity but this does not mean that you may take positive measures to end your own life or another person's life.
+You are entitled to refuse medical treatment if you have full mental capacity.
+But you cannot take positive measures to end your own life or another person's life.

 The Criminal Law (Suicide) Act 1993 sets out the law on suicide.
-Suicide itself or an attempt to commit suicide is not a crime.
+Suicide itself or an attempt to die by suicide is not a crime.
 However, it is a criminal offence to help another person to take measures to end their life.

-It is a criminal offence to aid, abet, encourage or procure the suicide of another person.
-That crime is usually referred to as assisted suicide.
+It is a criminal offence to aid, help, encourage or procure the suicide of another person.
+This crime is usually called assisted suicide.
 The maximum penalty for assisted suicide is 14 years imprisonment.
-If you help someone to commit suicide you may be charged with murder, manslaughter or assisted suicide depending on the exact circumstances.
-Such a charge could arise if you help another person to end their life even if the other person is terminally ill or wants to end their life.
+If you help someone to die by suicide, you may be charged with murder, manslaughter or assisted suicide depending on the circumstances.
+You could be charged if you help another person to end their life, even if the other person is terminally ill or wants to end their life.

 This applies to medical professionals in the same way as to other people.
 However, pain killing drugs which may also shorten life may be given if the intention is to deal with pain and not to end life.